-DR. SNYDER: It says summary of an HRIPT (inaudible) point five percent --
+DR. SNYDER: It says summary of an HRIPT (inaudible) point five percent -- micrograms per square centimeter.
+That's not true.
+Or, I'm sorry --

 DR. BELSITO: Yes so this is wave two.

 DR. SNYDER: Yes, page seven of the wave two documents.